cadet/CADET-Core/paper/paper.md

 CADET-Core is readily accessible through the [Conda-Forge package manager](https://anaconda.org/conda-forge/cadet).
 The CADET team is committed to sustainable research software engineering practices and encourages external contributions to further expand the platform.
 Through reliable, high-quality software and an ever-growing [community](https://forum.cadet-web.de/), CADET has become a widely adopted tool, driving research and innovation in both academia and industry.

+# State of the Field

+Several commercial tools, including [Aspen Chromatography](https://www.aspentech.com/en/products/engineering/aspen-adsorption-and-aspen-chromatography), [GoSilico](https://www.cytivalifesciences.com/en/us/shop/chromatography/chromatography-modeling/gosilico-chromatography-modeling-software-p-28023) by Cytiva, and [Ypso-Ionic](https://www.ypsofacto.com/proxima-ionic) by YpsoFacto, offer user-friendly platforms for chromatographic simulation.
+Designed primarily for experimentalists or process engineers without a background in programming or numerical modeling, these tools emphasize accessibility through graphical user interfaces.
+However, they constrain users to predefined workflows and models, without access to the underlying implementation.
+This limits flexibility for non-standard process configurations and detailed mechanistic extensions.

+In contrast, CADET-Core is a freely available open-source tool, featuring a domain-specific numerical solver tailored for the in silico development of complex biotechnological processes.
+It enables efficient mechanistic modeling, is highly extensible, and integrates smoothly into diverse engineering workflows.
+Transparency, sustainable development practices, and an active user community further distinguish CADET-Core as a versatile platform for both research and operational applications.

 # Use Examples

 To date, CADET has been mentioned in more than 250 articles as highlighted in the [Helmholtz Software Directory](https://helmholtz.software/software/cadet).
 These studies demonstrate the relevance of CADET-Core as a versatile tool for biotechnology process modeling and optimization across a wide range of applications.
 Most recent examples include: